reorx/blog/content/blog/20220514 tips that may save you from the hell of using yaml in python/index.md

 ## Output readable UTF-8 (dump)

-By default, PyYAML assumes the user only wants ASCII code in the output, so it converts UTF-8 characters to Python's unicode representation.
+By default, PyYAML assumes the user only wants ASCII code in the output, so it converts UTF-8 characters to Python's Unicode representation.

 ```python
 >>> d = {'a': '你好'}